Cynthia Santana: Early life and education

 She was born and raised along the Arizona-Mexico border, Santana earned a bachelor's degree from Northern Arizona University in journalism and broadcast production in 1993.

 Professional career

 Santana began her professional career in radio, and then shifted to television, taking a job at KNAZ-TV in Flagstaff, Arizona, where she worked from 1992 until September 1993.
 Santana then worked as a weekday news anchor at KOLD-TV in Tucson, Arizona from 1993 until 1996.
 From 1996 until October 2001, Santana was a weekend anchor and primary weekday fill-in anchor at WNYW-TV in New York City.

 In January 2002, Santana joined WBBM-TV in Chicago as the station's weekend co-anchor.
 In June 2003, Santana resigned from WBBM.

 In 2004, Santana became a producer, writer and narrator for Morgan Howard Productions, a visual communications company in Kirkland, Washington owned by her husband.
+She is the mother of Roan Abraham Howard, who currently attends Stanford University.

 Santana currently works as the Communications Manager at the Seattle Office of Labor Standards.